hotwired/stimulus/docs/reference/using_typescript.md

 # Using Typescript

-Stimulus itself is written [TypeScript](https://www.typescriptlang.org/) and provides types directly over its package.
+Stimulus itself is written in [TypeScript](https://www.typescriptlang.org/) and provides types directly over its package.
 The following documentation shows how to define types for Stimulus properties.

 ## Define Controller Element Type

-By default, the `element` of the controller is from type `Element`.
+By default, the `element` of the controller is of type `Element`.
 You can override this in your `extends` statement.
 For example, if the element type is expected to be a `HTMLFormElement`:

 ```ts
 import { Controller } from '@hotwired/stimulus';